aracloud/terraform-f5xc-smsv2-azure/README.md

 terraform destroy
 ```

-Type `yes` to confirm the deletion.
+Type `yes` to confirm the deletion or add the argument `--auto-approve`.

 ---